 Filter coffee:

-at least 7 days after roasting, 10 days is better, for naturals and other intensive fermentations wait 12 days
+at least 7 days after roasting, 10 days is better, for Naturals and other intense fermentations, wait rather 12 days

 Espresso:

-Wait at least 10 days after roasting, for light roasts about 14 days, for naturals about 21 days
+at least 10 days after roasting, for light roasts about 14 days, for Naturals rather 21 days

 When is coffee too old?

-Counter question: What is too old?
+Counter-question: what is too old?
 We recommend consuming our coffees between two weeks and two months after roasting.
 This is our idea of how the coffees should taste.
-Anyone who chooses outside of this time frame isn't making a mistake; they're simply following their own preferences.
+Anyone who goes outside this time window is not making a mistake, but following their own preferences.

-Our long-term test clearly showed that our coffees in non-aluminum packaging begin to show their first signs of aging after about 10 weeks, which is longer than the recommended two-month period.
-However, there are always surprises, such as the Dreispitz, which, after an initial high and a subsequent dip, recovered and reached its second peak after six weeks.
+Our long-term test showed that our coffees in non-aluminum packaging start to show signs of age after about 10 weeks, which is longer than the recommended two months.
+However, there are always surprises, such as the "Dreispitz", which, after an initial peak and subsequent decline, recovered and is now on its second peak after six weeks.

 Can coffee be too old?
-Yes, if it no longer offers any sensory pleasure.
-However, old coffee doesn't have a negative impact on health.
-The rancid, stale, and tallowy notes can take over, while the lighter, especially floral, notes fade.
-But we're not talking about a defect here, but rather a normal aging process.
+Yes, if it's no longer enjoyable sensually.
+However, old coffee has no negative impact on health.
+Rancid, barny, tallowy notes can take over, while lighter, especially floral notes, fade.
+But we're not talking about a defect here, but a normal aging process.

-Unlike wine, coffee has a very narrow window of enjoyment.
-Wine, on the other hand, can improve with age.
-Coffee is like Snapchat, simply for taste.
-Wine is more like YouTube videos, which become more important with age.
+Unlike wine, coffee has a very small window of enjoyment.
+Wines, on the other hand, can improve with age.
+So, coffee is something like Snapchat, just for taste.
+Wine is more like a YouTube video that becomes more important with increasing age.